≡ Menu

 AMD’s profit by segment is evaluated based on the operating profit of each segment, as depicted in the chart above.
 The definitions of AMD’s segments are available here: data center, client, gaming, and embedded.

-Among all segments, AMD’s embedded business generates the most profit.
-In fiscal year 2023, AMD’s embedded business produced an operating profit of $2.6 billion, which was significantly higher than any operating profit generated in other segments.
+Among all its segments, AMD’s Data Center segment remains the most profitable.
+In fiscal year 2024, it generated an operating profit of $3.5 billion, surpassing all other segments.

 Back To Table Of Contents